Last update 28 August 2023Diplomatic missions

 What consular officers can do for you:

-- issue a travel document to you, in case you do not hold one
+- Issue a travel document for you if you do not have one;

-- inform your relatives in case of an accident, serious illness or death, and provide any possible assistance
+- Inform your loved ones in the event of an accident, serious illness or death and to provide any assistance possible;

-- inform your relatives in case of an arrest, assist them to visit you in prison, and ensure that you are treated in the same way as the citizens of the host country
+- In case of arrest, inform your relatives, help them to visit you in prison and ensure that you are treated in the same way as nationals of the host country.

-- provide aid in case of emergency, such as natural disasters or civil unrest
+- Provide assistance in case of unforeseen circumstances, such as natural disasters and civil protests;

-- provide you with the most current information when you travel
+- Give you the most up-to-date travel information;

-- draw up civil status records (birth, civil marriage and death certificates)
+- Draw up civil status certificates (birth, marriage and death certificates);

-- forward civil status certificates already drawn up by local authorities to the respective municipality of your permanent address in Bulgaria.
+- Forward civil status certificates already issued by the local authorities to the municipality of your permanent address in Bulgaria.

-To have a public document issued by the competent authorities in the Netherlands recognised in Bulgaria and vice versa, i.e. to have a Bulgarian public document recognised in the Netherlands, the said public document needs to be translated and certified with an Apostille in conformity with the Convention Abolishing the Requirement for Legalisation for Foreign Public Documents, drawn up in the Hague on 5 October 1961 whereof Bulgaria and the Netherlands are signatory countries.
-The translation has to be made by a sworn translator whose signature needs to be duly authenticated according to the established requirements.
+In order for a public document issued by the competent authorities in the Netherlands to be recognised in Bulgaria and, conversely, for a Bulgarian public document to be recognised in that country, it must be translated and stamped with an Apostille in accordance with the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, concluded in The Hague on 5 October 1961, to which Bulgaria and the Netherlands are parties.
+The translation must be made by a sworn translator and his signature must be duly authenticated.